RobertParesi/MonarchMoneyTrendReport/README.md

      - View Income, Expenses and Transfers done by Account for the current month
      - Filter Accounts by a custom Group (e.g., "Parents, Children" or "Partner 1, Partner 2, Both" or "Taxable, Tax Deferred" etc).
      - Sort accounts data by any column and export it to Excel or Numbers.
+     - Generate a simple Personal Net Worth report for Loan Applications.

 * **Reports / Tags**
      - Summarize all your Transactions by Tags